nditech/noble-manager-readme/README.md

-# Noble as your {Senior Manager for Product and Technology}
+# Noble as your Senior Manager for Product and Technology
 As a manager, on-boarding is both tough and really important whether you’re joining a team or they’re joining yours.
 My very short list for on-boarding in either direction is:

 * Share expectations